2D implementation of Kinetic-diffusion Monte Carlo in Eiron: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewers for their efforts in improving this manuscript.
 The authors wish to acknowledge CSC – IT Center for Science, Finland, for computational resources.
 Emil Løvbak was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 563450842.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 --- EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.